 Still, additional further long-term investments into wastewater collection system would be required to bring the systems in full compliance with the EU standards in terms of the coverage of the collection and treatment systems.
 Therefore, due to constraints arising from affordability and limited financial resources, derogation from the EBRD's Environmental and Social Policy will need to be sought.

 The feasibility study recommends additional assessments be carried out to confirm that there is sufficient availability of potable water in the underground aquifer.
-A report by independent consultant confirming the sufficient quantities of potable water to sustain the current and future water demands will be a condition precedent to loan effectiveness.
+A report by independent consultant confirming the sufficient quantities of potable water to sustain the current and future water demands was a condition precedent to loan effectiveness.

 The land ownership of the well field sites and water supplies is complex.
 The Bank is therefore appointing independent experts to prepare a report on land acquisition and expropriation in form and substance satisfactory to the Bank.
-This report will be one of the conditions to the loan effectiveness and will set out the land acquisition and compensation principles and procedures, the institutional arrangements and responsibilities, and compensations and entitlements for the project to meet the requirements of PR5.
+This report was one of the conditions to the loan effectiveness and set out the land acquisition and compensation principles and procedures, the institutional arrangements and responsibilities, and compensations and entitlements for the project to meet the requirements of PR5.

-• Project Implementation Support, including procurement and engineering supervision of the works' contracts for the water supply network, €400,000, proposed to be financed by an international donor or the EBRD Shareholder Special Fund (“SSF”).
+- Project Implementation Support, including procurement and engineering supervision of the works' contracts for the water supply network, co-financed by Sida and WBIF.

-• Financial and operational performance improvement programme ("FOPIP") and public service contract ("PSC”), €100,000, proposed to be financed by an international donor or the SSF;
+- Financial and operational performance improvement programme ("FOPIP") and Public service contract ("PSC"), financed by Sida;